Skip to content

 9

-zenodo_token=/path/to/zenodo/token/file # replace /path/to/zenodo/token/file by path to your zenodo token file
+zenodo_token=/path/to/zenodo/token/file # replace /path/to/zenodo/token/file with the path to your Zenodo token file

 cartloader upload_zenodo \